MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 If you are using WPF or WinForms and have not packaged your app with the Desktop Bridge, [you must do so first](/windows/msix/desktop/source-code-overview) before you can use any Windows Runtime APIs.

-## Initialize and pin the secondary tile using the IInitializeWithWindow interface
+## Initialize and pin a secondary tile using the IInitializeWithWindow interface

 #### [C# (.NET 5 or later)](#tab/csharpnet5)